 Soft Tissue Injuries

-You may not have broken any bones, but soft tissue injuries can necessitate a lifetime of treatment for conditions that either won’t go away, or will never be the same again, as far as your health is concerned.
+You may not have broken any bones, but soft tissue injuries can necessitate a lifetime of treatment for conditions that either won’t go away or will never be the same again, as far as your health is concerned.
 Begin documenting any injuries right away, and seek treatment for them from a physician.
 You don’t know what the future may hold for you – chronic pain from soft tissue injuries could make it impossible to keep your current employment.

 Pictures of the Damaged Vehicle

 Attorneys for insurance companies will use photos of a vehicle sustaining minor damage to “show” to a jury that you couldn’t possibly have been injured when there was hardly any damage to the vehicle.
-Sadly, it can often be the “perception” (shown by a photo) that may make a lasting impression with a jury.
-In fact, many insurance company attorneys will call on so-called experts to denounce the fact that a low impact accident can also take a toll on those involved.
-It takes a skilled personal injury attorney to know how to talk to the jury, and get them to put the photo in the background, while examining actual, physical, and mental sustained injuries from the collision in the foreground.
+Sadly, it can often be the “perception” (shown by a photo) that may make a lasting impression on a jury.
+In fact, many insurance company attorneys will call on so-called experts to denounce the fact that a low-impact accident can also take a toll on those involved.
+It takes a skilled personal injury attorney to know how to talk to the jury, and get them to put the photo in the background while examining actual, physical, and mental sustained injuries from the collision in the foreground.